Tigers vs Guardians Odds, Spread, and Total

 Tigers vs Guardians Betting Trends

-- The under has hit in all of the Tigers' past six games and last five on the road.

-- The total has gone under in 10 of the Guardians' last 13 games at home.

-- The Tigers are 2-8 against the spread in their last 10, including 2-5 on the road.
+- The Tigers have lost seven of their past 10 games and are 2-8 against the spread.

-- The Guardians are 5-5 against the spread in their last 10 and 3-4 at home.
+- The Guardians are 6-4 in their last 10 and 5-5 against the spread.

-- The Tigers have lost 10 of their last 13 and five of their last seven against the Guardians.
+- The Tigers have lost three of the last four times they've played as favorites.

 Tigers